APeFerreira/self-hosting/wireguard/README.md

 ## Cloud server

 If setting up a cloud server, follow this [guide](https://github.com/anbuchelva/Pi-hole-and-Wireguard-on-Oracle-Cloud-always-free-tier) for installing Wireguard in an Oracle VM.
 Comment the lines related to Pi-hole installation if it's already installed.
+The commented script can be found [here](./oracle_setup.sh).

 **DO NOT INSTALL WIREGUARD BY YOURSELF IF USING THE SCRIPT FROM THE GUIDE**